josh-works/intermediaterubycom/_posts/2021-05-04-rebuilding_rails_part_1/2021-05-04-rebuilding_rails_part_1.md

 Well, now I know.

-Noah even called this out explicitely.
+Noah even called this out explicitly.
 I wish I wasn't so bad at reading:

 > If you didn’t quite get it, please make sure to include “quotes/ a_quote” in the URL, like you see above -- just going to the root no longer works.
 If you see "Uninitialised constant Controller" then your URL is probably off.